Wrongful Termination Due to Illness in California: Laws, Employee Rights & Legal Options

 Employers in California are legally required to:

-• Engage in the Interactive Process: Work with employees to determine reasonable accommodations (modified duties, schedule changes, remote work).
+• Engage in the Interactive Process: Work with employees to determine reasonable accommodations, including modified duties, schedule changes, and remote work.

 • Grant Protected Leave: Provide eligible employees leave under CFRA, FMLA, or PDL.